webwithaman/live-cohort-by-sheryians-coding-school/classroom-projects/classroom-project-08-sheryians/README.md

-## Classroom Project 7 by Sheryians Coding School
+## Classroom Project 8 by Sheryians Coding School

-Color Clash: Test Your Luck is a fun and interactive web game where users generate a random target color and shuffle through colors to match it, testing their luck.
-Built using JavaScript and DOM manipulation, the game features dynamic color changes, sound effects for an engaging experience, and responsive design to ensure smooth gameplay on all devices.
-With visual and audio feedback, players are immersed in an exciting challenge to find the perfect match!
+This project features a download button that, once clicked, triggers a progress bar displaying the download progress percentage using setInterval.
+The progress bar and percentage indicator visually update until the download is complete.
+The download button becomes disabled after the first click, preventing re-downloads.
+The design is fully responsive, ensuring a smooth experience on all devices.

 ## Live Demo